The Seven Principles of Software Testing: A Practical Guide for Testers

 • Shift-Left Testing: Promote a culture that embraces early testing by demonstrating the long-term advantages, including reduced prices.
 Combine testing into the development process via CI/CD practices.

 • Collaborative Requirement Gathering: Work closely with stakeholders to clarify necessities early.
-Use strategies like user tales and attractiveness standards to define clear testable conditions.
+Use strategies like user tales and attractiveness standards to define clear, testable conditions.

 • Unit Testing and Static Analysis: Encourage developers to put in writing unit checks and carry out static code evaluation in the course of development.